 Digital Economies at Global Margins

-Within the last decade, more than one billion people became new Internet users.
+Over the last five years, more than one billion people became new Internet users.
 Once, digital connectivity was confined to economically prosperous parts of the world; now Internet users make up a majority of the world’s population.
 In this book, contributors from a range of disciplines and locations investigate the impact of increased digital connectivity on people and places at the world’s economic margins.
 Does the advent of a digitalized economy mean that those in economic peripheries can transcend spatial, organizational, social, and political constraints—or do digital tools and techniques tend to reinforce existing inequalities?